dakuang/tensorlayer/docs/user/tutorial.rst

                           save=True,
                           save_name='w1pre_')

-In addition, the script ``main_test_stacked_denoise_AE()`` shows how to stacked multiple Autoencoder to one network and then fine-tune.
+In addition, the script ``main_test_stacked_denoise_AE()`` shows how to stack multiple Autoencoder in one network and then fine-tune it.

 Convolutional Neural Network (CNN)
 --------------------------------------

-Finally, the ``main_test_cnn_layer()`` script creates two CNN layers and max pooling stages, a fully-connected hidden layer and a fully-connected output layer.
-More CNN examples can be found in the tutorial scripts, like ``tutorial_cifar10_tfrecord.py``.
+Finally, the ``main_test_cnn_layer()`` script creates two CNN layers and max pooling stages, a fully-connected hidden layer, and a fully-connected output layer.
+More CNN examples can be found in the tutorial scripts such as ``tutorial_cifar10_tfrecord.py``.

-At the begin, we add a :class:`Conv2dLayer
+At the beginning, we add a :class:`Conv2dLayer
-<tensorlayer.layers.Conv2dLayer>` with 32 filters of size 5x5 on top, follow by
+<tensorlayer.layers.Conv2dLayer>` with 32 filters of size 5x5 on top, followed by
-max-pooling of factor 2 in both dimensions.
-And then apply a ``Conv2dLayer`` with 64 filters of size 5x5 again and follow by a max_pool again.
-After that, flatten the 4D output to 1D vector by using ``FlattenLayer``, and apply a dropout with 50% to last hidden layer.
-The ``?`` represents arbitrary batch_size.
+max-pooling of stride 2 in both dimensions.
+And then we apply a ``Conv2dLayer`` with 64 filters of size 5x5 again and follow by a max pooling again.
+After that, we flatten the 4D output to a 1D vector by using ``FlattenLayer``, and apply a dropout with 50% to the final fully-connected layer.
+The ``?`` represents arbitrary batch size.

-Note, ``tutorial_mnist.py`` introduces the simplified CNN API for beginner.
+Note: ``tutorial_mnist.py`` introduces the simplified CNN API for beginners.

 .. code-block:: python